Ion Vinea: Legacy

 Various new editions appeared sporadically.
+A selection of his poems, translated into French by Dan Ion Nasta, appeared to critical acclaim in 1982.
 Another selected prose volume was put out by Dumitru Hîncu in 1984, as Săgeata și arabescul ("The Arrow and Arabesque"), but had to feature samples of his Glasul Patriei propaganda.
 The same year, Zaharia-Filipaș also began issuing a new edition of Vinea's complete writings, supervised by Zigu Ornea at Editura Minerva.
-Widow Elena Vinea inherited her husband's collection of manuscripts, and helped to publish the lesser known Tzara pieces from the Gârceni era.
-Following the anti-communist revolt of 1989, Vinea's work returned to fuller recognition.
+Widow Elena Vinea inherited her husband's collection of manuscripts.
+Before her death in September 1989, she helped to publish the lesser known Tzara pieces from the Gârceni era.
+Her daughter Voica used the surname "Iovanache-Vinea" until November 1980, when she simplified it to "Vinea".
+She pursued a career in film editing, winning the a prize at the Cupa de cristal gala in 1987.

+After the successful anti-communist revolt of December 1989, Vinea's work returned to fuller recognition—a new poetry selection appeared in 1995 as Moartea de cristal ("Crystal Death").
 In a July 1990 retrospective, journalist Bedros Horasangian listed Vinea among the "great masters of the trade"—alongside Brunea-Fox, Cocea, Mircea Grigorescu, George Ivașcu, and Tudor Teodorescu-Braniște.
 At an exhibit in December 1992, Neosymbolist Monica Gorovei showed her painting based on, and named after, Vinea's Ora fântânilor.
 Following the change of regimes, Giurgiu's house of culture was renamed after Ion Vinea.
 By 2021, items on permanent display there included a bust of the poet (recast from an interwar piece by Milița Petrașcu), and a memorabilia room.
-A reissue of his complete works was being put out by Elena Zaharia-Filipaș, at her own expense, at the George Călinescu Institute and, later, the Museum of Romanian Literature.
+A reissue of his complete works was being put out by Zaharia-Filipaș, at her own expense, at the George Călinescu Institute and, later, the Museum of Romanian Literature.
 Its eleventh volume, appearing in 2019, covered the full scope of his Antonescu-era works.
-Writers Nicolae Tzone and Ion Lazu founded an eponymous publishing house and also took his works, putting up a memorial plaque on Braziliei Street; these projects earned endorsement from Voica Vinea, who inherited the Braziliei Street home.
+Writers Nicolae Tzone and Ion Lazu founded an eponymous publishing house and also took his works, putting up a memorial plaque on Braziliei Street; these projects earned endorsement from Voica, who inherited the Braziliei Street home.
 Vinea's work and biography remain somewhat unfamiliar to the public, including his native city.
 Though one of his poems was used in the Romanian Baccalaureate examination of 2017, a majority of news outlets reporting on this wrongly credited him as "Ion Voinea".